sunflowers in new jersey

 Island Beach State Park

-This place does not have an official biking trail but it does have a bike lane on the two sides of its 8 miles road.
-I like this spot for combining exercise with some beach time.
-The path on a clear day is paved and flat, you can peacefully make your way to the parking lot and have a nice beach day in a beautiful spot.
+Island Beach State Park doesn’t have an official biking trail, but it does have a bike lane on both sides of its 8-mile road.
+This spot is perfect for combining exercise with beach time.
+The path is paved and flat, allowing you to peacefully make your way to the parking lot for a great beach day in a beautiful setting.

 Another map for you to plan the best route!